Stonewall National Museum and Archives: Items in collections

-As of 2022, there are 28,000 volumes in the library, including nearly 1,000 rare books.
+As of 2026, there are about 30,000 volumes in the library, including nearly 1,000 rare books.
 The library is organized under the Library of Congress system and the entire catalog can be viewed on SNMA's website.
 About 5,000 people visit the library each year including casual readers and academic researchers.

 Additionally, there are 2,700 linear feet of archival materials, totaling more than 6 million pieces of paper, mostly from 1950 to the present day.

 The collection contains serials from around the nation, as well as private and organizational papers.
 However, its principle focus is the American Southeast (west of Houston, TX and south of Washington, DC).
 In some cases, the copies of serials in Stonewall's possession are the only known paper copy.
 Three warehouses worth of archival content were organized into a single collection by volunteer chief archivist Paul Fasana, in whose honour the collection is now named.
-In 2020, SNMA received a grant from the Andrew W. Mellon Foundation which will allow it to digitize a portion of its archive to preserve the contents and to make them available to a world-wide audience.
+In 2020, SNMAL received a grant from the Andrew W. Mellon Foundation which will allow it to digitize a portion of its archive to preserve the contents and to make them available to a world-wide audience.

-In 2020, SNMA's board adopted recommendations from its Anti-Racism Task Force with the intention of diversifying its holdings, programs, staff and board.
+In 2020, SNMAL's board adopted recommendations from its Anti-Racism Task Force with the intention of diversifying its holdings, programs, staff and board.